 Table of Contents

-This EIP introduces an interface allowing clients to make resource requests to smart contracts, and to receive HTTP-like responses.
+This EIP standardizes an interface to make resource requests to smart contracts and to receive HTTP-like responses.

 Ethereum is the most-established blockchain for building decentralized applications (referred to as

 DApps).
 Due to this, the Ethereum DApp ecosystem is very diverse.
 However, one issue that plagues DApps is the fact that they are not fully decentralized.
 Specifically, to interface a “decentralized” application, one first needs to access a centralized website containing the DApp’s front-end code, presenting a few issues.
 The following are some risks associated with using centralized websites to interface with decentralized applications: